matthewekeller/WebRocketX/Readme.md

 ### Example Javascript Function

-This call will replace the main content.
+This call will replace the content in winMain.

 ```javascript
 function test1(){